-

 - Losing interest in normal activities

-Interestingly, three-quarters of those affected in the northern hemisphere are women1 and SAD can also occur in the warmer months.
-The general symptoms in spring and summer are different to those experienced in winter, and may include trouble sleeping, not feeling hungry, losing weight or feeling agitated and anxious.
+Although it can occur at any age, the onset of SAD is typically between 18-30 years old.
+Generally associated with winter, SAD can also occur in the warmer months.
+The general symptoms in spring and summer are different to those experienced in winter, and may include trouble sleeping, not feeling hungry, losing weight, or feeling agitated and anxious.

 What causes SAD?

-The specific cause of SAD remains unknown.
-Research on the mood disorder has explored how reduced exposure to sunlight in winter disrupts the body’s natural circadian rhythm, also known as our internal ‘body clock’2.
-During the colder months, we generally spend more time indoors absorbing less sunlight which means our bodies produce excess melatonin, a hormone that can make you feel sleepy) and less serotonin (a hormone that regulates your mood), which have both been linked to the symptoms of SAD.
+The specific cause of SAD remains unknown, but it is believed to be multi-factored.
+Research on the mood disorder has explored how reduced exposure to sunlight in winter disrupts the body’s natural circadian rhythm, also known as our internal ‘body clock’.
+During the colder months, we generally spend more time indoors absorbing less sunlight which means our bodies produce excess melatonin (a hormone that can make you feel sleepy) and less serotonin (a hormone that regulates your mood), which have both been linked to the symptoms of SAD.

 What is Serotonin?